 The misconception that a primarily corporate election does not involve the actual election of people figures into criticisms leveled against the use of Eph.
 1:4 by advocates of corporate election ("insofar as he [God] chose us in him [Christ] before the foundation of the world to be holy and blameless before him in love").
 It is urged that the text states that God chose people ("us") rather than a category or a class.
-However, as we have seen, a proper view of corporate election does not exclude the election of individuals.
+26 However, as we have seen, a proper view of corporate election does not exclude the election of individuals.
 It simply insists that the election of individuals comes to them as part of the elect people.
 Each individual member of the elect people is personally elect, but only as a consequence of his membership in the elect people, and ultimately, only as a consequence of his identification with the corporate head.
 This eliminates the objection that corporate election is somehow not the election of people or that it does not allow election to apply personally to individuals.

-&lt;sup>25 For elective knowledge as acknowledgment of covenant partnership, see Abasciano, Romans 9.1-9, 62-63.
+25 For elective knowledge as acknowledgment of covenant partnership, see Abasciano, Romans 9.1-9, 62-63

-&lt;sup>26 See e.g., Ware, "Election," 44-45; cf. Schreiner, "Reflections," 36-38.
+26 See e.g., Ware, "Election," 44-45; cf. Schreiner, "Reflections," 36-38.

-Peter O'Brien lodges this sort of objection to a primarily corporate election, pointing out that some of the divine blessings mentioned in Ephesians 1 "must be understood as coming to believers personally and individually."
-From what has been said, it should be more than evident that such objections are mistaken.
+Peter O'Brien lodges this sort of objection to a primarily corporate election, pointing out that some of the divine blessings mentioned in Ephesians 1 "must be understood as coming to believers personally and individually."27 From what has been said, it should be more than evident that such objections are mistaken.
 In O'Brien's case, it even leads him to contradict what he recognizes to be the significance of the "in Christ" phrase in 1:3-that the blessings of the heavenly realm which believers receive "come not only through the agency of Christ but also because the recipients are incorporated in him who is himself in the heavenly realm."
 The logic of this view of the "in Christ" phrase flows simply and straightforwardly into the very next verse's affirmation of election in him, one of the many blessings enumerated in Eph.
 1:4-13, all of which surely fall under the rubric of 1:3's summary phrase, "every spiritual blessing."
-If every spiritual blessing comes to believers because they are in Christ, and election is one of those
+If every spiritual blessing comes to believers because they are in Christ, and election is one of those blessings, then it follows necessarily that believers are elect because they are in Christ.
+Election is conditional upon being in Christ by faith.
+It is only theological and individualistic presupposition that would insist that the same "in Christ" phrase that indicated that every spiritual blessing comes to believers as a consequence of union with Christ somehow does not mean that the spiritual blessing of election comes to believers as a consequence of union with Christ.

-O'Brien, Ephesians, 99.
+27 O'Brien, Ephesians, 99.
 Contrast Klein in speaking of the corporate view of election in Eph.
 1:4: "This is not to deny that election is personal: certainly every member of the church shares its election" ("Ephesians," 48).

-&lt;sup>28 Ibid, 97; Andrew T. Lincoln uses almost the same language of the meaning of the phrase (Ephesians [WBC 42; Dallas: Word, 1990], 22).
+28 Ibid, 97; Andrew T. Lincoln uses almost the same language of the meaning of the phrase (Ephesians [WBC 42; Dallas: Word, 1990], 22).
 This same sort of contradiction can be seen in other Calvinist commentators who recognize the obvious meaning of the "in Christ" phrase in 1:1 and 1:3, but then ignore or unsuccessfully try to escape its force in 1:4; see e.g., Harold Hoehner Ephesians: An Exegetical Commentary (Grand Rapids: Baker, 2002), 143, 171-72, 176-77; William Hendriksen, Galatians and Ephesians (NTC; Grand Rapids: Baker, 1967), 70-71, 75-76.